 Designers and developers work within a variety of settings to gather information and program content and design a site that's effective and easy to use.
-The online two-year associate degree in Web Design & Development offers targeted coursework in website design, production, programming, applications and maintenance, as well as the practical hands-on experience needed to understand the technology.
-And since the program web-based you can take it from anywhere.
-The program includes curriculum specific to graphic and Web design, Web development, computer science and computer networking.
-The curriculum also covers languages and software including XHTML, HTML, JavaScript, PHP, CSS, ColdFusion, Adobe Flash, Fireworks and Dreamweaver.
-Students not only learn instruction in Web page design and composition, they develop a portfolio and participate in a realworld project that moves them to the top of the class when employers seek candidates.
-Students also learn basic and intermediate Web page programming, database theory and design, and even Internet commerce, among other subjects.
+The Web Design & Development degree offers targeted coursework in website design, production, programming, applications and maintenance, as well as the practical hands-on experience needed to understand the technology.
+The program includes curriculum specific to graphic and web design, web development, computer science and computer networking.
+The curriculum also covers languages and software including HTML, JavaScript, PHP, CSS and MySQL.
+Students not only learn instruction in web page design and composition, they develop a portfolio and participate in a real-world project that moves them to the top of the class when employers seek candidates.